growsimplee/django-eb-sqs/README.md

 # Django EB SQS - Background Tasks for Amazon SQS

 django-eb-sqs is a simple task manager for AWS SQS.
 It uses SQS and the [boto3](https://github.com/boto/boto3) library.
+GrowSimplee team has changed some properties for their use case.

 ### Installation